cunger/escape-velocity/content/about.md

 I was very lucky to have Jan van Eijck as a supervisor, so I had the opportunity to work with logic, learn Haskell, play with continuations, and explore a lot of very nerdy topics.

 And I had marvellous colleagues.
-We had a band, played pen and paper RPGs, and spent a great time together.
+We had a band, played pen and paper RPGs, went out and enjoyed having a great time together.

 ### M.A.
 Linguistics, Logic and Philosophy of Science @ Leipzig